 With the arrival of a worldwide pandemic, the ability to read a skier’s foot and ankle area in precise detail without the bootfitter touching the customer has become an attractive selling point.
 Even if only a few shops adopt the Fischer Scan-Fit system, the exponential expansion of Fischer’s data collection points will increase the accuracy of its lasts, a significant contribution to their boot R&D efforts.

-Just last season, Fischer’s bolstered its non-race collection with the introduction of RC4 The Curv GT, a sleek new chassis built on a 96mm last.
+Two years ago, Fischer’s bolstered its non-race collection with the introduction of RC4 The Curv GT, a sleek new chassis built on a 96mm last.
 Much lighter (1840g) than a Podium race boot, The Curv GT was the first boot to take advantage of Fischer’s data base of foot scans, resulting in a more accurate initial fit.
-Its liner is heat moldable and the shell can be Vacuum fit.
+Still part of the Fischer line in 22/23, its liner is heat moldable and the shell can be Vacuum fit.

-The big news at Fischer three years ago wasn’t about customization as much as it was about a brilliant new backcountry boot, Ranger Free, now renamed Ranger Walk.
+The big news at Fischer four years ago wasn’t about customization as much as it was about a brilliant new backcountry boot, Ranger Free.
 When the first Ranger Free appeared at the Masterfit Boot Test in 2018, it was the belle of the ball, blowing testers away with its agility and snow feel.
-This ultralight (1600g), hike-mode model comes in a medium (99mm) last and 3 different flexes, all equipped with Dynafit-approved tech inserts.
-Fischer capitalized on the warm reception given the Rangers by extending the clan two years ago with Ranger One, a wide (101mm) model likewise equipped for hiking.
+This ultralight (1600g), hike-mode model comes in a medium (99mm) last and 3 different flexes for men and two for women, all equipped with Dynafit-approved tech inserts.
+Fischer capitalized on the warm reception given the Rangers by extending the clan three years ago with Ranger One, a wide (101mm) model likewise equipped for hiking.
 A little heavier (1790g) than the Ranger Free, the Ranger One lower shells can be Vacuum molded to alter shell volume by +/-3mm.

 What makes Fischer’s strong move into the backcountry domain so significant is how well Ranger and Ranger One perform when you’re flying downhill.
 They’re precise, reactive and most all, more close fitting than the RC4 Vacuum boots that occupy the center of Fischer’s line.
 After skiing in the RC4 Curv 130, the Ranger 130 feels like it was made for another sport.
 Which it was – namely, Alpine Touring – only it skis so damn well it’s a pity to limit its life to endless slogging uphill.